Here is a scenario:

 2. You can’t decide on your passion.

-I think the one people struggle with the most is when you’ve decided that you are not going to work for the money but for yourself, and you can’t seem to figure out what that thing is.
+The one people often struggle with the most is when they’ve decided that they are not going to work for the money.
+Rather than be motivated by money they are searching for their own desires, and they can’t seem to figure out what those desires are.
+This transition from 1 to 2 isn’t an easy transition.

 There are some of us who get lucky and have a broad range of passions or skills that can be focused; then there are those that don’t.
 If you want to be financially responsible, you might have to find a few of these passions and stick with them, but it’s possible to live freely on the whims of your desires.